jrober84/parsityper/README.rst

     Available commands:

-    typer    Reconstruct sample genotype(s) from isolate or metagenomic sample creator  Create a kmer scheme based on labeled data trainer  Train a kmer scheme on labeled genotype data to derive kmer patterns for genotypes test     Test parsityper functionality on a small dataset version  Print version and exit
+    typer    Reconstruct sample genotype(s) from isolate or metagenomic sample [alpha] creator  Create a kmer scheme based on labeled data [ alpha] trainer  Train a kmer scheme on labeled genotype data to derive kmer patterns for genotypes [not implemented] test     Test parsityper functionality on a small dataset [ not implemented] version  Print version and exit

 Legal